 Google Postmaster Tools

 Google’s Postmaster Tools allow you to see additional data about your domain’s email traffic, reputation, and spam rates.
 We recommend configuring this service for your domain.
-If you send only a small amount of traffic, these statistics may not be available initially, but setting the service up will allow you to see once you have sent a sufficient volume of email.
-You should monitor these statistics and consider making changes to your outbound email strategy if you start to see negative changes.
-In particular, if you see a User Reported Spam Rate above 0.5%, you should make changes to your email content, as users manually reporting spam at that rate will significantly affect your deliverability.
+If you send only a tiny amount of traffic, these statistics may not be available initially, but setting the service up will allow you to see once you have sent a sufficient volume of emails.
+You should monitor these statistics and consider changing your outbound email strategy if you start to see negative changes.
+In particular, if you see a User Reported Spam Rate above 0.5%, you should make changes to your email content.
+Users manually reporting spam at that rate will significantly affect your deliverability.

 See Google’s document Getting Started With Postmaster Tools to learn more about setting this up.